 Many homeowners the Washington DC Metro area want to enjoy the increased value and comfort from having a fireplace installed.
 Unfortunately, the wide selection of fireplace options available today, can make this a confusing process.
 One of the sources of this confusion is understanding fireplace terms.
 It is hard to make the right fireplace decision if you do not know understand the terms that are being used by your fireplace supplier and installer.

 Local fireplace and chimney installation companies like ours will help you select the best products for your particular installation.
-This guide will help you find a quick definition to many of the terms that are frequently used by installers.
+This guide will help you find a quick definition of many of the terms that are frequently used by installers.
+You may want to visit our fireplace FAQ for additional helpful information..
 This guide will give you a clear understanding of common fireplace terms but will not cover chimney repair terms that were covered in our previous article concerning chimney repair terms.

 Fireplace Terms from A to Z